EDC Health and Human Services Substance Use Disorder Services

 EDC Health and Human Services Substance Use Disorder Services - South Lake Tahoe, CA

-Edc Health And Human Services Substance Use Disorder Services is a mental health and addiction rehab center located at 1900 Lake Tahoe Boulevard in the 96150 zip code in South Lake Tahoe, CA. It is operated by the local government.
-Some of the treatment approaches used by Edc Health And Human Services Substance Use Disorder Services include motivational interviewing, relapse prevention treatment and brief intervention services.
-Edc Health And Human Services Substance Use Disorder Services provides intensive outpatient treatment program, outpatient treatment and regular outpatient treatment.
-It also provides residential treatment for substance use.
+Edc Health And Human Services Substance Use Disorder Services is a mental health and addiction treatment facility located at 1900 Lake Tahoe Boulevard in the 96150 zip code in South Lake Tahoe, CA. It is operated by the local government.
+Some of the treatment approaches used by Edc Health And Human Services Substance Use Disorder Services include counseling for substance abuse, motivational interviewing and motivational incentives.
+Edc Health And Human Services Substance Use Disorder Services provides intensive outpatient treatment services, outpatient day treatment and regular outpatient treatment.
+It also provides residential substance abuse treatment.

 Address: 1900 Lake Tahoe Boulevard, South Lake Tahoe, CA 96150